prof3ssorSt3v3/mad9034/docs/modules/week0/README.md

 ::: warning Prep

-Please ensure that you prepare for each week's lessons by thoroughly reviewing the course website prior to the start of class.
+Please ensure that you prepare for each week's lessons by thoroughly reviewing the weeks module prior to the start of class.
 This preparation is essential to ensure you are fully informed and ready to actively engage in the upcoming topics and discussions.
 Your active participation and success in the course depend on meeting this requirement diligently.

 :::